pensjonatus/flash-fiction/blog/business-trip-tagalong.md

 ---
-title: 'Business Trip Tagalong'
+title: Business Trip Tagalong
 date: '2014-06-06'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Clara was getting ready to go out to work.
 I flung myself across the bed and